burritoOverflow/burritooverflow.github.io/_posts/2021-03-22-III-User-Interaction-Interface.markdown

 The user's `_id` is located via the socketIO id provided in the first argument.
 The message contents are destructured from the second argument, and the `room` `_id` is located via a query for the `roomName` provided via the third argument.
+Additionally, the current date is added to the message--this date reflects the time that the message was sent from the client.
 This message is then saved.
 Note this format matches the JSON format we showed earlier of `alice2221` demo message.

 After logging and storing the message, the server emits a `chatMessage` event to the `room`.
 When